List of VeggieTales characters: Laura Carrot

-Laura Carrot (introduced 1995) is a sweet and determined young carrot and Junior's best friend.
-She has freckles and blonde hair that is often adorned in pigtails and a blue hair bow.
-She first appeared in "The Story of Flibber-o-loo" as a background character and got her first major speaking role in "Rack, Shack and Benny."
-Laura doesn’t get many starring roles, but often gets a chance in the spotlight when a young female lead is needed.
-For example, in "Princess and the Popstar she plays Princess Poppyseed, in "Babysitter in De-Nile" she plays Miriam, and in "Celery Night Fever" she plays herself.
-Her more notable supporting roles include the first two "LarryBoy" episodes, "Saint Nicholas: A Story of Joyful Giving," and starring in the subplot of the Jonah feature film.
+Laura Carrot (introduced 1995) is a young carrot and Junior's best friend.
+She has freckles and yellow hair that is tied into two pigtails.
+She first appeared in "The Story of Flibber-o-loo" as a background character and got her first major speaking role in "Rack, Shack and Benny".
+Laura doesn't get many starring roles, but often gets a chance in the spotlight when a young female lead is needed.
+For example, in "Princess and the Popstar" she plays Princess Poppyseed, in "Babysitter in De-Nile" she plays Miriam, and in "Celery Night Fever" she plays herself.
+Her more notable supporting roles include the first two "LarryBoy" episodes, "Saint Nicholas: A Story of Joyful Giving", and starring in the subplot of the Jonah feature film.
 Laura also has her own Silly Song titled "B.F.F" where she sings with her friend Lavinia while using texting slang for lyrics.

-In VeggieTales in the House and VeggieTales in the City, Laura has a much more prominent role overall, featured in many episodes as the lead character.
-She appears in the first episode alongside Larry as they learn a lesson in responsibility while trying to earn money to adopt puppies.
+In VeggieTales in the House and VeggieTales in the City, Laura appears much more overall, starring in many episodes as the lead character.
+She appears in the first episode, learning a lesson in responsibility alongside Larry while earning money to adopt puppies.
 Laura is also shown having an affinity for other animals, such as owning a pet guppy, starting an animal-sitting service, and even becoming "The Guppy Whisperer" to help other Veggies take care of their pets.
 She lives in a carrot-shaped house built into the side of the kitchen island.
-She also goes to school with Junior where she also befriends a bullied girl named Callie Flower.
-Laura also gained a superhero persona – Night Pony – mentored by the retired Granny Asparagus.
+She goes to school with Junior, where she also befriends a bullied girl named Callie Flower.
+Laura also gained the superhero persona Night Pony after being mentored by the retired Granny Asparagus.
 In The VeggieTales Show, Laura returns to help the Veggie gang put on their shows, but appears less often than the others.
-She has notable roles in the episodes "The Power of Love" and "Naaman Takes A Bath" where she has a crush on a Veggie pop-star named Jimmy Lucky and trains as Bob’s assistant stage manager, respectively.
+She has notable roles in the episodes "The Power of Love" and "Naaman Takes A Bath" where she has a crush on a Veggie pop-star named Jimmy Lucky and trains as Bob's assistant stage manager, respectively.